I have never in my life allowed someone to interview me for days or months on end.

 “See, now people are discovering something about me.
 I’m really shy.
 I’m embarrassed.”

 “Okay, you’re shy,” he shrugged.
 “Just get up and show me,” he pressed again.
-I get where he’s going with this, but this is the last thing I expected to do today.
-I went over to the stereo and looked through a couple of songs I could possibly dance to.
+I mean, I get where he’s going with this, but this is the last thing I expected to do today.
+I went over to the stereo and looked through a couple of songs I could possible dance to.
 “Billie Jean” is a classic, so I went ahead and played that.